jimmitchell/Tinylytics-for-Micro.blog/README.md

 ## Displaying Hits

-If you want to display hits somewhere on your site (say, in the footer - see below), check the "Display hits?" checkbox.
+If you want to display hits somewhere on your site (say, in the footer - more on that below), check the "Display hits?" checkbox.
 Checkout the Tinylytics "[Showing a hit counter](https://tinylytics.app/docs/show_hit_counter)" help article for more details.

 ## Displaying Kudos